voodoocreation/ts-deepmerge/README.md

 A deep merge function that automatically infers the return type based on your input, without mutating the source objects.

+Objects and arrays will be merged, but values such as numbers and strings will be overwritten.

+All merging/overwriting occurs in the order of the arguments you provide the function with.

 Usage
 -----